Pranav-Gangadharan/Function-Task/README.md

 # Function-Task

-### Task assigned for practicing function in javascript
+### Task assigned to practice function in javascript

 1.Print odd numbers in an array
 <br>